Opti Lab

 Publications

-Swerdlow, N.R., Bhakta, S., Talledo, J., Benster, L.L, et al. (2021).
+Swerdlow, N.R., Bhakta, S., Talledo, J., Benster, L., et al. (2021).
 Auditory discrimination and frequency modulation learning in schizophrenia patients: Amphetamine dose response and time course.
 Psychological Medicine, 1-9.

 Benster, L.L., Swerdlow, N.R.
 (2020) Pathways to empathy in mental health care providers.
 Advances in Health and Behavior 3(1):125-136.